Water hearings: Lawyer for bottling giant heckled by public gallery

 Hill said it was not as simple as preferring one witness over the other, instead she said the Environment Court evaluated the witnesses carefully and gave "careful" reasoning as to why it went with one view over the other.

-"Rangatiratanga goes to the core of treaty principles as does the relationship of iwi with their water."
+"Rangatiratanga goes to the core of Treaty principles as does the relationship of iwi with their water."

 He said Ngāti Awa was the only iwi to have been mentioned with regard to Māori rights and this exclusion of Ngāti Pikiao trampled on its Treaty rights.

-In his rebuttal for Ngāi Te Rangi, Pou said end use of water was "squarely" within the Regional Policy use, particularly wasteful or inappropriate use.
+In his rebuttal for Ngāi Te Rangi, Jason Pou said end use of water was "squarely" within the Regional Policy use, particularly wasteful or inappropriate use.

 "How do you determine inappropriate use if you do not look at what the end use is?"